Justyna Toton Jan 10, 2024 - Robotics

 Challenge #1: the level and scale of details

 Agricultural fields are typically vast, just like orchards and vineyards, and they must be carefully reconstructed in the digital environment for safe and efficient robot navigation.
-The numbers of plants on farms are endless and most of them must be simulated.
+The number of plants on farms is endless, and most of them must be simulated.
 Imagine an orchard simulated for apple picking: every apple is a separate object that we must create.
 The devil lies in details, as they say, and in this case, the sheer number of necessary objects is the root of the simulation problems.
 Creating multiple highly accurate objects that closely resemble real life is time-consuming.
 Plants tend to have many branches and leaves, but are they all necessary?
 Simulation teams have to decide on the level of detail required for lidars.
 The rule is simple: accuracy cannot compromise performance.

 Challenge #2: finding the right physical factors and contact models